 Sure Carnival is starting, but it’s time to pull out your history books!

-Twelfth night of what?
-Good question.
-Back up for a second.
+But the Twelfth night of what?
+Good question, and that’s where some get a little hazy, so let’s back up for a second.

 A momentous occasion, for sure, but where does the number 12 come in?
 Well, it just so happens he was 12 days old when they found him.

-Here’s a brief look at three common ways we commemorate the start of this most wonderful time of the year!
+So here’s a brief look at three common ways we commemorate the start of this most wonderful time of the year, as well as what’s going on in the city this Jan.
+6.

 We bake cakes with babies in them